Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Results and analysis

-To derive the density of the molecular cloud it is common to use molecular species with dipole moment larger than that of \co, such as CS.
-Distribution of the CS 2--1 emission (not shown here) implies that CS emission arises from a much smaller region than the \co\ emission, so we use the main-beam efficiency (0.74 at 98~GHz and 0.67 at 147~GHz) to derive a main-beam brightness temperature of the two CS lines.
-We use a source size of $\approx 35$~arcsec to correct the CS main-beam brightness temperatures for beam dilution.
-A beam-deconvolved source brightness temperature can be found from $T_S=T_{mb}(1+\Omega_B/\Omega_S)$, where $\Omega_B$ and $\Omega_S$ are the beam and source solid angles, respectively \citep[e.g.,][]{jan94,rohlf96}.
-Modelling the two CS transitions for kinetic temperatures of $\approx 30$\,K implies a gas density of $n({\rm H}_2)=4$\ee{4}--2\ee{5}\cm{-3}.
-The CS column density is 1.6\ee{13}--7.9\ee{13}\cm{-2}.
+To derive the density of the molecular cloud it is common to use molecular species with a dipole moment larger than that of \co, such as CS.
+The distribution of the CS 2--1 emission (not shown here) implies that CS emission is concentrated in a much smaller region than for the \co\ emission, so a source size of $\approx 35$~arcsec is used to correct the CS brightness temperatures for beam dilution effects.
+Modelling the two CS transitions with kinetic temperatures of $\approx 45$\,K implies a gas density of $n({\rm H}_2) \approx 1.6\times 10^5$\cm{-3}.
+We note that our analysis is sensitive to the line ratio of the transitions used, which in turn depends on the adopted source size.